UMM-CSci-Systems/C-programming-arrays/README.md

   sometimes you can get lucky and your tests will accidentally pass because, at least that one time, you happened to get the "right" initial value.
 That doesn't mean your code is correct, though.
-* Make sure you allocate space for the null terminator `\0` when allocating space for strings.

 There are more comprehensive tips and suggestions in `Tips_and_suggestions.md` in the repository.